-ı The stat system call fails if one or more of the following are true: ENOTDIR A component of the path prefix is not a directory.
+The stat system call fails if one or more of the following are true:

 ENOENT The named file does not exist.

 EACCES Search permission is denied for a component of the path prefix.

 EFAULT The buf or path parameter points to a location outside of the process's allocated address space.

-ESTALE The process's root or current directory is located in a virtual file system that has been unmounted. • If Distributed following are Services is installed on your system, stat can also fail if one or more of the true: EDIST The server has blocked new inbound requests.
-EDIST Outbound requests are currently blocked.
-EDIST The server has a release level of Distributed Services that cannot communicate with this node.
-EAGAIN The server is too busy to accept the request.
+ESTALE The process's root or current directory is located in a virtual file system that has been unmounted.

+If Distributed Services is installed on your system, stat can also fail if one or more of the following are true:

+EDIST The server has a release level of Distributed Services that cannot

 ESTALE The file descriptor for a remote file has become obsolete.

-EPERM The translate tables of the server did not contain any entry for either the effective user ID or effective group ID of the calling process.
-ENODEV The named file is a remote file located on a device that has been unmounted at the server.
-ENOMEM Either this node or the server does not have enough memory available to service the request.
-ENOCONNE CT An attempt to establish a new network connection with a remote node failed.
-EBADCONN ECT An attempt to use an existing network connection with a remote node failed.
-1 The fstat system call fails if one or more of the following are true: EBADF fildes is not a valid open file descriptor.
+EPERM The translate tables of the server did not contain any entry for either

+ENODEV The named file is a remote file located on a device that has been

+ENOMEM Either this node or the server does not have enough memory available

+ENOCONNECT An attempt to establish a new network connection with a remote node

+EBADCONNECT An attempt to use an existing network connection with a remote node

+The fstat system call fails if one or more of the following are true:

+EBADF fildes is not a valid open file descriptor.